-A lot of RVs have space in the side to store a toolbox.
+A lot of RVs have space on the side to store a toolbox.
 Fill it with the basics like the tools to fix a flat tire or jumpstart the battery.
-Then fill it with essentials like extra lug nuts for your tires, plus nuts and bolts, and of course a cordless screw driver, wrenches and pliers.
-Also make sure you have a can of Fix a Flat, an air compressor, and anything necessary to fix a tire – which includes obviously, a spare tire!
-If your RV doesn’t have a built in toolbox, invest in one first thing.
+Then fill it with essentials like extra lug nuts for your tires, plus nuts and bolts, and of course a cordless screwdriver, wrenches, and pliers.
+Also make sure you have a can of Fix a Flat, an air compressor, and anything necessary to fix a tire – which includes obviously a spare tire!
+If your RV doesn’t have a built-in toolbox, invest in one first thing.

 Inside the RV

-I’m a tech girl, and need to be able to plugin while on the road.
-My fave is the Goal Zero Yeti, that will not only charge my laptop and phones, but will also jump my RV’s battery if needed.
+I’m a tech girl and need to be able to plug in while on the road.
+My fave is the Goal Zero Yeti, which will not only charge my laptop and phones but will also jump my RV’s battery if needed.
 Keep an electrical kit handy too in case you need to fix any of the lights inside the rig.

-The most important thing a first time RVer can have though is a sense of humor.
+The most important thing a 1st Time RVer can have though is a sense of humor.
 Things will go wrong, really wrong.
 It is how you deal with these upsets that will determine how your trip goes.
 Just remember – you are building memories from mishaps.